All immigrants and refugees are empowered to fully participate in their communities’ social, economic and civic life and advocate for themselves.

-Still, for much of its first decade, the organization remained primarily a "policy shop" with a small full-time staff.
+Still, for much of its first decade, MIRA was mainly a "policy shop," with a very small staff.
 This changed after the welfare reform law and the Illegal Immigrant Reform and Immigrant Responsibility Act of 1996, whose new restrictions on immigrants demanded a renewed political response.
-By the time founding director Muriel Heiberger departed in 2000, MIRA had grown to a dozen staff members, and it had become a visible actor on the national political stage as well as a behind-the-scenes analyzer and advocate.
+By the time founding director Muriel Heiberger departed in 2000, MIRA had grown to a dozen staff members, with a strong voice at the local, state and federal levels.

 By its 20th anniversary in 2007, MIRA had again redoubled its efforts.
 Twenty years after President Reagan's partial immigration overhaul, the organization became a leading voice in a new national movement for comprehensive immigration reform, backed by the crucial support of Senator Edward Kennedy.
-Around the same time, MIRA also founded and supported the Student Immigrant Movement (SIM), opened a sister office in New Hampshire, and contributed to significant policy changes in the raids' wake.
-Into its third decade, the Coalition also undertook several fundamental new initiatives, from English for New Bostonians and English Works two major efforts seeking to improve English learning opportunities for adult immigrants — to producing the Commonwealth's New Americans Agenda, the most comprehensive study onimmigrant integration in the nation.
+Around the same time, MIRA also founded and supported the Student Immigrant Movement (SIM), opened a sister office in New Hampshire, and contributed to significant policy changes in the wake of devastating raids in New Bedford in 2007.